javedh-dev/sshbuddy/docs/getting-started.md

 sshbuddy list
 sshbuddy ls  # Short form

-# Enable shell autocomplete (automatic)
+# Shell completions are automatically installed with brew or 'make install'
+# If needed, you can manually install or reinstall:
 sshbuddy completion install

-# Or manually for specific shells
+# Or load temporarily for specific shells
 source <(sshbuddy completion bash)  # For bash source <(sshbuddy completion zsh)   # For zsh sshbuddy completion fish | source   # For fish